 |Type of record:||Monument|

 This is a defensive bank and ditch linear feature running north to south between the River Wissey and the Little Ouse.
 Although an Iron Age date for a number of other linear earthworks in Norfolk has been suggested, excavations here suggest that the Fossditch dates to the Early Saxon period.
 It is probable that the earthwork formed a line of defence controlling a particular territory.
-The earthworks of the southern part of the Fossditch Saxon linear boundary are clearly visible the 0.5m and 2m resolution lidar data, within the Weeting with Broomhill parish.
-Sections are apparent where multiple banks are present and/or the Fossditch is extremely broad (up to 18m), which may represent areas where the original boundary has been augmented to form part of the Methwold rabbit warren (NHER 55577) – which used the Fossditch as its eastern limit.
+Sections are apparent where multiple banks are present and/or the Fossditch is extremely broad (up to 18m wide), which may represent areas where the original boundary was augmented to form part of Methwold rabbit warren (NHER 55577); this used the Fossditch as its eastern limit.
 Along its length, many sections of the Fossditch still survive as earthworks.

 Images - none